imixs/imixs-adapters/imixs-adapters-archive/README.md

 # Imixs-Archive

 The Imixs-Archive provides a API to store workitems into a Hadoop Cluster.
+Imixs-Archive uses the [WebHDFS Rest API](https://hadoop.apache.org/docs/r2.8.0/hadoop-project-dist/hadoop-hdfs/WebHDFS.html) to connect to a hadoop cluster.

-## Hadoop
+## JUnit Tests

 The libray can be tested with a single node hadoop cluster.
+For all integration tests just start the Docker hadoop container with the following command:

+	docker run --name="hadoop" -d -h my-hadoop-cluster.local -p 50070:50070 -p 50075:50075  imixs/hadoop

+Make sure that the hostname 'my-hadoop-cluster.local' is listed in your local test environment

-See the [Imixs-Docker hadoop project](https://github.com/imixs/imixs-docker/tree/master/hadoop).
+See the [Imixs-Docker hadoop project](https://github.com/imixs/imixs-docker/tree/master/hadoop) for mor details.

-## JUnit Tests

-The library contains a JUnit test class to show the general behavior of the ArchivePlugin class.